 Too Close for Comfort: The History of Corsets

 Physicians concerned about public health focus their attention on curtailing preventable risks to health, not only infectious diseases but also harmful behaviors.
-A hundred years ago Western physicians were fighting to eliminate a particular risk to women’s health—the corset, an undergarment once worm by most Western women (and some men).
+A hundred years ago Western physicians were fighting to eliminate a particular risk to women’s health—the corset, an undergarment once worn by most Western women (and some men).
 Artfully designed clothing alters how the body looks, but the corset dramatically changes basic body shape.

 The history of corsets is a long one as they have been common in Western society for the past 500 years.
 They are fabric garments that constrict the torso.
 Reinforced with stiffeners, they fit so tightly that the body is molded into the desired shape.